-As required by EU law, there are no price controls on energy as such.
+As required by EU directives, there are no price controls on energy as such.
 However, the central government maintains a system of price ceilings on the main oil products under an agreement (known as the contrat de programme or programmaovereenkomst) with the national oil industry federation.
 These ceilings are intended to act as a cushion against sudden price spikes.
 Meanwhile, the CREG and regional regulators set network charges for electricity and natural gas, but do not have the legal means to control electricity or gas prices charged to most final consumers.
 Nevertheless, faced with a rapid rise in final energy prices, the central government decided in 2012 to freeze retail prices for natural gas and electricity.

-Standard rules for setting retail energy price rises have since been adopted in the context of the cocalled "safety net" (filet de sécurité or vangnet), allowing the CREG to reject an indexation formula deemed excessive.
+Standard rules for setting retail energy price rises have since been adopted in the context of the so-called "safety net" (filet de sécurité or vangnet), allowing the CREG to reject an indexation formula deemed excessive up until December 2017, when this measure terminated.